fatiando/2023-kegs/extended-abstract/README.md

 Projects like Seismic Unix (Stockwell, 1999) and GMT (Wessel et al., 2019) are pioneer examples.

-Fast-forwarding to this millennia, the popularity of the Python language among every scientific field planted the seed for an ever-growing open-source geoscientific ecosystem.
+In recent decades, the popularity of the Python language amongst every scientific field planted the seeds for an ever-growing open-source geoscientific ecosystem.
-Python tools aimed to solve geoscientific problems proliferated, specially since the beginnings of the second decade of the century.
+Python tools aimed at solving geoscientific problems have proliferated, and there are now open-source tools that span geologic modelling, data processing, inversion, visualization, and much more.

 In this scenario Fatiando a Terra (Uieda et al., 2013;
 https://www.fatiando.org) was born: a project for developing open-source Python